Why Can’t I Easily Get Legal CBD Oil In Canada?

 Coupled with this slow rollout is the fact that government officials and lawmakers have not made a distinction between products containing THC and CBD, as Trina Fraser, partner at Brazeau Seller Law, in Ottawa, Ontario explained:

 “CBD, in and of itself, falls within the definition of “cannabis” in the federal Cannabis Act.
-As such, it is regulated just as all other cannabis products containing THC.
+As such, it is regulated just like all other cannabis products containing THC.
 Hemp farmers can grow hemp for the purpose of CBD extraction, but the plant must be sold to a federally licensed processor to conduct the CBD extraction, and then the CBD is subject to the same rules as all cannabis extracts.”

 Fraser explained that there was a proposal to permit natural health products containing CBD, but it seems the process was stalled and never completed.

-As CBD products do not have the same effect as THC consumers believe falsely that they are always legal.
+As CBD oil products do not have the same effect as THC consumers believe falsely that they are always legal.
 “There seems to be a pervasive misunderstanding as to the legal status of CBD,” said Fraser.

 “Mary” from Ottawa [name changed to protect from possible prosecution] is one such confused consumer.
 She uses CBD to control her anxiety and told us that life without it is immeasurably worse.
 “I really need my CBD products, they help to keep me relaxed and to deal with symptoms of PTSD, but I really don’t understand whether or not I am allowed to legally purchase them.
 I order offline from a US company and they mail it to me.
 I have always received it with no problem, but I find I am anxious until I get my package,” she said.